KilluaYT/osu-hack/README.md

 Project Info:
 Visual Studio 2019 // C#, Net Framework v4.8
 ----
-"Important DLL" is a folder with DLL files conatained which are important for the project.
+"Important DLL" is a folder with DLL files contained which are important for the project.

 osu!hack > the main VS Project Folder